 “Went down to a buddy of mine and he had an outhouse,” Salmons said.
 “I said I’ve got to get some measurements for that.”

 He loves old antique signs, especially ones from his hometown of Winston-Salem.

 “Been here all my life, not far out of the county,” he chuckled.
 “Went to Kernersville one day.”

 And after retiring from RJ Reynolds Tobacco Company, it’s no wonder why he collects that kind of stuff.

-“I believe it was DNA,” he said for his collecting habit.
-“I don't know, I’ve been collecting as long as I can remember.”
+“I believe it was DNA,” he said of his collecting habit.
+“I don’t know, I’ve been collecting as long as I can remember.”